fhopeman/justlazy/README.md

 Coming soon ..

 ## Testing
-justlazy has CI set up through Travis CI and Sauce Labs (free for open-source projects).
+justlazy has CI set up through [Travis CI](https://travis-ci.org) and [Sauce Labs](https://saucelabs.com) (free for open-source projects).
 Pull-request and checkins will be tested automatically.

-To run tests manually you can use the `grunt server` command and call the jasmine runner in your browser [localhost:9999](http://localhost:9999)
+To run tests manually you can use the `grunt` command to perform jshint and jasmine tests with phantomjs.
+Furthermore you can run `grunt server` to call the jasmine runner in your browser [localhost:9999](http://localhost:9999)

 ## Contributing
 Just clone the repo and feel free to contribute.